ghprmerge

 3. Strict readiness checks - A PR is only considered ready if:

-• All commit status contexts are successful
+• All commit status contexts are successful, or no statuses are configured at all

 • No merge conflicts